Neighborhood Listening Project

 Starting in February 2012, Listening for a Change implemented the Neighborhood Listening Project in all four tenth-grade AVID (Advancing Via Individual Determination) classes.

 From January of 2012, Listening for a Change collaborated with Michael Doucette and his Drama students to create an innovative arts program integrating oral history and drama.

 Cloverdale High School:

-In the 2010-2011 and 2011-2012 school years, Listening for a Change worked with two classes, a ninth-grade Language Arts class and an eleventh/twelfth-grade English Language Learners Class.
+Since 2010 Listening for a Change has worked with two classes, a ninth-grade Language Arts class and an eleventh/twelfth-grade English Language Learners Class.